braindatalab/PyBispectra/docs/source/installation.rst

     python -m venv pybispectra_env

 Activate the environment using the
-`appropriate command for your operating system and shell <https://docs.python.org/3/library/venv.html#how-venvs-work>`_, then install the package:
+`appropriate venv command for your operating system and shell <https://docs.python.org/3/library/venv.html#how-venvs-work>`_, then install the package:

 .. code-block::